rahulsharmadev0/redirect-on-app/README.md

 ## Local Development
 Simply open `redirect.html` with query params.
 Because deep link schemes may be blocked by desktop environment if app not installed, testing on real devices is recommended (use remote debugging / QR code).

-## License
-Specify a license if distributing publicly (currently unspecified).